 Discount Rates are normally referred to as such when one uses a rate, of say 8%, to back into a Present Value.
-Mathematically, Yield and Discount Rate become equal when the Present Value (of the same cash flows) are the same number.
-Example: PV is discounted to $900,000, and Value/Price is (-)$900,000 for Yr 0 cash flow in Yield formula.
+Mathematically, Yield and Discount Rate become equal when the Present Values of each formula are the same.

-The cap rate used at the end of an investment holding period to calculate the end sale price that terminates the investment is the Terminal Cap Rate.
-The NOI used in the formula is often simply the following year's estimated NOI, which is Year 1 NOI for the new buyer.
+The cap rate used at the end of an investment holding period to calculate the end sale price that terminates the investment is the Terminal Cap Rate or End Sale Cap Rate.
+The NOI used in the formula is often simply the following year's estimated NOI - which is Year 1 NOI for the new buyer.

 -- by Stuart Haxton